 WEEKLY "YOUTUBE LIVE" RESOURCE

-After each weekend sermon, our pastors and various church leaders, will sit down and discuss the weekend's sermon via YouTube LIVE.
-Join us on Monday nights at 7:30 PM!
+After each weekend sermon, our pastors and various church leaders, will sit down and discuss the weekend's sermon via YouTube.
+New episodes are available almost every Monday evening!

 Search for "CF Beyond Sunday" wherever you listen to podcasts, or watch on YouTube by tapping the button below.